 Learn journalism from working reporters this summer — without leaving home.

-Boston University presents a virtual classroom experience for high school students interested in journalism, communications or writing.
+Boston University presents a virtual classroom experience for high school students interested in journalism, writing or photography.

-The Boston University Summer Journalism Institute gives students ages 15 to 18 the opportunity to expand their skills and prepare for college during a time of uncertainly and limited travel due to this year’s pandemic.
+The Boston University Summer Journalism Academy gives students ages 14 to 18 the opportunity to expand their skills and prepare for college during a time of uncertainly and limited travel due to this year’s pandemic.

 What to expect Each day.